Is a nonviolent world possible?

 But another fact may have led Patañjali to site Ahimsa as the first step on the yoga path.
 Intentions become reality all too easily when all the mental energy is focused on them.
 Hence, when s/he develops supernatural powers through concentration and meditation, the temptation to use them to his/her advantage also could grow.
 For this reason, the yogi should anchor Ahimsa firmly in his/her attitude, before s/he proceeds to higher states.

-Moreover, hurtful intentions, thoughts, and hurting actions lead to existential and emotional entanglements.
-Consequently, these intentions can throw the yogi back in his/her ability to deliberately end the mental modifications and fluctuations (Vrttis).
+In addition, hurtful intentions, thoughts, and hurtful actions lead to existential and emotional entanglements.
+Consequently, these intentions can restrict the yogi’s ability to consciously end the mental changes and fluctuations (Vrtti).

 Intentions reveal themselves in action

 Certain mental attitudes, such as prejudices, sweeping suspicions, or ressentiment inevitably influence our attitude and lead to corresponding decisions, even if these connections remain hidden at the moment of action.
-Therefore, T. K. V. Desikachar emphasizes in his interpretation of Patañjali’s Yoga-Sutras that developing such a sensitivity to the effects of violent intentions is a step-by-step process.
+Therefore, T. K. V. Desikachar, in his interpretation of Patañjali’s Yoga Sutras, emphasizes that developing such sensitivity to the effects of violent intentions is a step-by-step process.

 It requires effort, […] to find out the causes for wrong views and behaviors, and if we recognize the underlying Kleshas [mental and emotional afflictions] in our mind, our attitudes will change naturally and gradually.
 The Kleshas will lose their power and influence, and our dealings with the environment and our behavior with others will become clearer and more appropriate.
 8